-During 2012, the Corporation completed a total of 14,920 metres of drilling at the Rovina Valley Project of which 5,290 metres of drilling was for resource definition, 8,715 metres of exploration and satellite target drilling, predominantly at the Ciresata porphyry and 915 metres of geotechnical drilling.
+During 2012 and subsequent to the data closure date of the 2012 Resource Estimate update, the Corporation completed a total of 14,920 metres of drilling at the Rovina Valley Project, of which, 5,290 metres of drilling was for resource definition, 8,715 metres of exploration and satellite target drilling, predominantly at the Ciresata porphyry and 915 metres of geotechnical drilling.

-All drilling activities on the Rovina Valley Project were terminated on July 5, 2012 due to the impending expiry of the exploration license (August 28, 2012) and closure of the work program for the submittal of final documentation for the conversion to a mining license.
-Romanian mining law states that the holder of an exploration license has the exclusive right to convert to a mining license at any time or within 90 days after the expiration date of the exploration license.
-Also during the second quarter, work required for the completion of a Pre-Feasibility study continued and is currently on-going.
+Drilling activities on the Rovina Valley Project stopped on July 5, 2012 due to the impending expiry of the exploration license on August 29, 2012 and closure of the work program for the submittal of final documentation for the conversion to a mining license.
+In August 2012, the final exploration report was submitted to the NAMR and accepted.
+Romanian mining law states that the holder of an exploration license has the exclusive right to apply for a mining license at any time or within 90 days after the expiration date of the exploration license.
+The Corporation, through its wholly-owned subsidiary, SAMAX Romania SRL ("SAMAX") notified the NAMR of its intention to exercise its exclusive statutory right to apply for a Mining License.